petersgiles/savage-tales-of-adventure/docs/kishotenketsu.md

 - **Ki**,  or introduction.
 E.g. There's this really amazing magical city.
 - **Sho**, or development.
 E.g. They practice human sacrifice, which most players will try to stop.
 - **Ten**, or twist/divergence/false appearance.
 E.g. The sacrifices were actually keeping a tarrasque miles below the city from waking.
 - **Ketsu**, or resolution.
-E.g. You must now fight a tarrasque, or otherwise solve the problem (see edit)
+E.g. You must now fight a tarrasque, or otherwise solve the problem

 ## Example